Douglas Werner

 Douglas Henry Werner is an American scientist and engineer.
 He holds the John L. and Genevieve H. McCain Chair Professorship in the Penn State Department of Electrical Engineering and is the director of the Penn State University Computational Electromagnetics and Antennas Research Laboratory.
-Werner holds 20 patents and has over 1020 publications.
-He is the author/co-author of 7 books and 30 book chapters.
-According to Google Scholar, his h-index is 74 with more than 23,700 citations.
+Werner holds 20 patents and has over 1090 publications.
+He is the author/co-author of 8 books.
+His h-index and number of citations are recorded on his Google Scholar profile.
 He is internationally recognized for his expertise in electromagnetics, antenna design, optical metamaterials and metamaterial-enabled devices as well as for the development/application of inverse-design techniques.

-Career biography
+Biography

 Douglas Werner received the B.S., M.S., and Ph.D. degrees in electrical engineering and the M.A. degree in mathematics from the Pennsylvania State University (Penn State), University Park, PA in 1983, 1985, 1989, and 1986, respectively.
-He joined the electrical engineering faculty at Penn State in 1998 and holds the John L. and Genevieve H. McCain Chair Professorship in the Penn State Department of Electrical Engineering.
+He joined the electrical engineering faculty at Penn State in 1998.
 He is the director of the Penn State University Computational Electromagnetics and Antennas Research Laboratory.
 He is also a faculty member of the Materials Research Institute at Penn State.

 He has made research contributions to the areas of computational electromagnetics (MoM, FEM, FEBI, FDTD, DGTD, CBFM, RCWA, GO, GTD/UTD, etc.), antenna theory and design, phased arrays (including ultra-wideband arrays), microwave devices, wireless and personal communication systems (including on-body networks), wearable and e-textile antennas, RFID tag antennas, conformal antennas, reconfigurable antennas, frequency selective surfaces, electromagnetic wave interactions with complex media, metamaterials, electromagnetic bandgap materials, zero and negative index materials, transformation optics, nanoscale electromagnetics (including nanoantennas), fractal and knot electrodynamics, and nature-inspired optimization techniques (genetic algorithms, clonal selection algorithms, particle swarm, wind driven optimization, and various other evolutionary programming schemes).

 Werner's work has been regarded for its real-world applicability and has served to advance the state of the art in electromagnetics design.
-A few featured commentaries on his work are: